 I am a nervous nelly.
-During my pregnancies, I evaluate every feeling, every symptom, every roll and kick from every possible angle.
-It gives me a sense of control during a period in my life when so much of that is out of my hands.
+During my pregnancies, I evaluate every feeling, every symptom, every roll and kick from every possible angle, and I know that I'm not alone in that.
 One of the more infuriating phenomena of pregnancy is how frequently symptoms shift and change.
-Seriously, they're downright fickle and it gives me the fits.
-Take for instance breast tenderness.
+Seriously, they're downright fickle and it gives many pregnant people the fits.
+Take for instance breast discomfort.
 Does breast tenderness come and go in early pregnancy?
 Because it's a little disconcerting.

-Fluctuating symptoms in early pregnancy are absolutely normal, and breast tenderness certainly falls in that category, according to The Archives of Medical Science.
-The issue, as with everything during pregnancy, comes down to hormones.
+Any general fluctuating symptoms in early pregnancy are absolutely normal, and breast tenderness certainly falls in that category, according to The Archives of Medical Science.
+The issue, as with everything during pregnancy, comes down to hormones, just like Wong says.
 The hormones in your body undergo constant shifts, and they ebb and flow during key points of your pregnancy.
 This can have many unexpected consequences from waxing and waning sexual interest, fluxes in depression, and yes, the relative tenderness of your breasts, according to the Journal of Sexual Medicine.

 The Journal of Clinical Nursing found that well over 75 percent of women experience some form of breast pain or tenderness during their pregnancy.
 This is especially the case in early pregnancy, when breast tenderness is often the first symptom women notice.